MirrorNetworking/Mirror/doc/Articles/FAQ.md

 - Socket connections, includes people without spawned prefabs, non authenticated, or that may have bugged out but during spawn, but have connected temporarily (Android users minimising game).
 Only host / server can check this.

 NetworkManager.singleton.numPlayers
-- Number of active spawned player objects across all connections on the server.
+- Number of active spawned player objects across all connections on the server (only the host / server can check this)
-Only host / server can check this, below is an example of how to sync this number to all players.
 </details>

 ### Changing Transports